OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

 ![](octopus-nginx-location1.png)

 ###### Location @app
 The second location is `@app`.
-This location will need to be configured as a Reverse Proxy to `http://unix:#{Octopus.Action.Package.InstallationDirectoryPath}/shared/sockets/puma.sock` with a single directive.
+This location needs to be configured as a Reverse Proxy to `http://unix:#{Octopus.Action.Package.InstallationDirectoryPath}/shared/sockets/puma.sock` with a single directive.

 - Directive: `proxy_set_header`
 - Value: `Host $http_host`